zachdrouin/sss-image-categorizer/README.md

 ## Acknowledgements

 - OpenAI for the GPT-4 Vision API
-- Style Stock Society for the application concept and design
+- Style Stock Society and Elle Drouin for the application concept and design
-- Zach Drouin for development
+- Windsurf&co for development